Skip to content

 • edit - Edit a change

-• squash - Squash the current diff to it’s parent
+• squash - Squash the current diff to its parent or interactive squash mode from the log buffer

 • rebase - Rebase changes to a destination

-• bookmark create/delete - Create and delete bookmarks
+• bookmark create/delete/track/forget - Create, delete, track, and forget (untrack) bookmarks

 • undo - Undo the last operation